andrew/ultimate-awesome/README.md

 - [awesome-slam-fork-](https://github.com/GeekLiB/awesome-slam-fork-) - A curated list of awesome SLAM tutorials, projects and communities.
 - [awesome-github-apps](https://github.com/geoffstevens8/awesome-github-apps) - Curated collection of GitHub Apps.
 - [awesome-learning-projects](https://github.com/getiot/awesome-learning-projects) - :fire: Awesome list of learning projects for coding.
+- [free-computer-architecture-resources](https://github.com/getvmio/free-computer-architecture-resources) - Computer Architecture Free Resources | This repo collects 18 of free resources for Computer Architecture. 🏗️ Uncover the foundations of computing with our Computer Architecture Blueprint repository!
+Featuring an extensive collection of free resources, courses, and an online Playground, this is yo.
 - [free-database-resources](https://github.com/getvmio/free-database-resources) - Database Free Resources | This repo collects 38 of free resources for Database. 🗃️ Dive into the world of data management with our Database Explorer repository!
 Offering a curated collection of free courses and resources, along with an interactive online playground, this is your compass for navig.
 - [free-devops-resources](https://github.com/getvmio/free-devops-resources) - DevOps Free Resources | This repo collects 11 of free resources for DevOps. 🔄 Streamline your development and operations with our DevOps Dojo repository!
 Offering a comprehensive collection of free DevOps resources and an online Playground, this is your training ground for mastering the practices.
 - [free-linux-resources](https://github.com/getvmio/free-linux-resources) - [Linux Free Resources] This repository collects 54 of free resources for Linux. 🐧 Embark on your Linux journey with our Linux Laboratory repository!
 Featuring an extensive library of free resources and an interactive online Playground, this is your command center for mastering the world's most po.
 - [free-machine-learning-resources](https://github.com/getvmio/free-machine-learning-resources) - Machine Learning Free Resources | This repo collects 212 of free resources for Machine Learning. 🤖 Unlock the potential of intelligent systems with our Machine Learning Lab repository!
 Featuring a curated collection of free resources and an online Playground, this is your experimental ground for .
-- [free-operating-system-resources](https://github.com/getvmio/free-operating-system-resources) - Operating System Free Resources | This repo collects 36 of free resources for Operating System. 🖥️ Delve into the core of computing with our OS Kernel repository!
-Offering a comprehensive collection of free resources on operating systems and an interactive online playground, this is your lab for .
+- [free-networking-resources](https://github.com/getvmio/free-networking-resources) - Networking Free Resources | This repo collects 32 of free resources for Networking. 🌐 Connect with the world of computer networks through our Networking Nexus repository!
+Discover a comprehensive library of free networking resources and courses.
+With our interactive online playground, master the .
 - [awesome-web-design](https://github.com/gnas256/awesome-web-design) - Credit: Nicole Saidy.
 - [awesome-repositories](https://github.com/guduf/awesome-repositories) - List of usefull GitHub repositories.
 - [awesome-book-course-list](https://github.com/guhjy/awesome-book-course-list) - 超棒的课程、书籍和博客列表.